 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing for active sites in Centennial; the hooklift fleet stages the recurring containers — accounts spin up in a single call with dispatch.
+We handle the paperwork up front: issue certificates of insurance to the GC or owner; run net-30 contractor accounts with consolidated monthly billing for all active sites in Centennial — the hooklift fleet stages the recurring containers.
+Contractor accounts spin up in a single phone call with dispatch.